calculix/unv2ccx/README.md

 This converter is based on Joël's Cugnoni UNV parser written in 2007 and available with [CalculiX Launcher](http://www.calculixforwin.com/) distribution.
 I allowed myself to slightely improve it and translate into Python 3.
 INPWriter's methods are fully refactored and now allow to convert beams.

-See folder [tests-elements](./tests-elements) for list of tested elements.
+See folder [tests-elements](./tests-elements) for list of tested UNV elements.
 All generated INP files are processed by [CalculiX CAE](https://github.com/imirzov/ccx_cae) without any errors.

 <br/><br/>